noahgrant/resourcerer/README.md

   }
   ```

+  The other big difference you might note is the data object in the hook's response.
+With React Query, you get exactly the JSON returned by the server.
+With resourcerer, you get [Model](/docs/model.md) or [Collection](/docs/collection.md) instances, which are enriched data representations from which you can also perform write operations that will propagate throughout all other subscribed components&mdash;regardless of their location in your application.
+Need to update a model?
+Call [`model.set()`](/docs/model.md#set)&mdash;any other component that uses that model (or its collection) will automatically update.
+Need to persist to the server?
+Call [`model.save()`](/docs/model.md#save) or [`collection.add()`](/docs/collection.md#add).
+Need to remove the model? [`model.destroy()`](/docs/model.md#destroy).
+Ez-pz.

-  Also note that the `todosCollection` in both components are the same objects.
+  Also note that the `todosCollection` in both components 1 and 2 in the last example are the same objects.

 * Does `resourcerer` support SSR?